 Shop Our Marketplace

-First Book’s title selection team works diligently to help Title I educators keep their libraries filled with new and relevant books each year.
+First Book’s title selection team works diligently to help Title I educators keep their libraries filled with new and relevant books each year on the First Book Marketplace.
 Recently, First Book has committed a $1.5 million investment to boost our inventory in this critical year, when educators need books more than ever.
 The inventory buys happening now will feature more than 60% diverse titles that reflect the kids served by the First Book Network.